mpicker0/ac2017/README.md

   cleanup; I'm using a Struct to represent the nodes, but a Map to hold the nodes together in a tree, and the syntax is very cumbersome, having to transport the tree around with each function call.
+* December 8:  `mix run scripts/dec08.exs`.
+Since the changes to solve part 2
+  were so minor, I just added them into the part 1 code.

 ## Installation